 Declutter And Clean

 A tidy home reduces tension.
 The clutter around you directly connects to your mind and is affecting your mood.
 When you look at it, it creates stress and confusion about what do with it, how it got there, how to keep up with it.
 Try one, or all of these options from Becoming Minimalist to see which one gives you the boost to start the process.
 Starting is usually the hardest part.
 The fresh, clean results, keep you going!

 Another way to avoid the darkness doldrums, is to embrace it!
 Here are a couple ways to make the most of the longer nights.

 Photo by Nelly Volkovich on Unsplash

 Moonlight and starlight.
 Without darkness we can’t see the glow of the moon and the sparkle of the stars.
-Make an effort to glimpse the full moon happening this winter on January 17, February 16 and March 18.
+Make an effort to glimpse the full moon on February 5 (Snow Moon) and March 7 (Worm Moon).
 If you’re lucky enough to see the magic of the northern lights, it’s a sight to behold that only happens in high latitudes during the winter.
 If you aren’t able to see it in person, even watching videos of this spectacle helps to tap into the secrets of nature and lightens up your vibe.
 You can watch a live cam from far off places like Finland, or a recording with relaxing music.

 There’s nothing better for your mood, stress levels, health, and productivity than a good night’s sleep.
 Take advantage of the shorter days to prioritize an early bedtime routine.
 Start your preparation and rituals after dinner by leaving work behind, changing into your nighttime clothes, pampering your body, and focusing on relaxation.
 Make your room a sleep spa with all the things that make you cozy and comfortable, including clean, soft sheets, comfortable pillows, warm blankets and luxurious sleepwear from I Love My Nighty!